cargo-limit/cargo-limit/NEOVIM-INTEGRATION.md

 - run `cd to/your/project ; vi` in one of them
 - run `cd to/your/project ; cargo lcheck` in the other

-On any error or warning Neovim will open corresponding files in new or existing tabs and will set the cursor in each of them.
+For each file affected by error or warning Neovim will
+- open it in new or existing tab
+- jump to the corresponding line and column